optikool/Timeline-Maker/README.md

 # TimelineMaker

+Timeline Maker is a Proof of Concept for building a Windows app using Angular 10, Electron, NodeJS and Sqlite3 as its base.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6 and upgraded to 10.1.5.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `npm run electron` for an electron dev server.
+The app will automatically open.

 ## Code scaffolding